-The Draft Riots of 1863 were a reaction to the United States Congress enactment of legislation to resupply dwindling Civil War volunteers.
+The Draft Riots of 1863 was a public reaction to the United States Congress enactment of legislation to resupply dwindling Civil War volunteers.
 The new laws included those who voted or intended to become citizens.
-This particularly affected the Irish who appeared on new voter’s lists in great number, thanks to Tweed’s efforts to naturalize the Irish quickly so they could vote on pro-Tweed issues.
+This particularly affected the Irish who appeared on new voter’s lists in great number, thanks to Tweed’s efforts to naturalize the Irish quickly so they could vote on pro-Tweed issues according to author Tyler Anbinder in his book, Five Points; The 19th-Century New York City Neighborhood That Invented Tap Dance, Stole Elections, and Became the World’s Most Notorious Slum.).
 Wealthier, eligible men could buy out of their obligation for $300.
 For the Irish, who could not find work or high paying jobs, not having the option this placed additional pressure on the poorest citizens, most of who could not buy their way out (Anbinder 314).
 As a result of feeling forced to fight in a war, many eligible men decided to protest with violence.

 On August 1, 1863, Charge of the police on the rioters of the “Tribune” office appeared in Harper’s Weekly.
 Three Irish thugs left, are part of a larger mob brandishing weapons.
 Note that not all of the mob is depicted in this manner.

-The most visible rioters at front left are Irish, drawn with facial features that are clearly simian.
+The most visible rioters at front left are Irish and indicated by the simian facial features drawn by the unsigned cartoonist believed to be by Nast.
 The Irishmen are typical of Nast’s later cartoons and represent the prevailing Protestant view of the Irish as violent ruffians.
 The squared jaws and heavy brows are suggested in the other individuals seen in the background.
 Clubs and weapons swirl above the turbulence.
-The offices of the New York Tribune, targeted for their early pro-abolition stance, appeared in the background to place the mob at the scene and provide an anti-abolition motive for the mob.
+The offices of the New York Tribune, targeted for their early abolition stance, appeared in the background to place the mob at the scene and provide an anti-abolition motive for the mob.

 A second image, Sacking a Drug Store on Second Avenue, shows a mob tearing up the street, and a simian-faced man in top hat leaving with his booty – a bottle of whiskey.
 He presents the bottle to a female with a darker complexion; long dark hair and a cone-like hat.
 Her facial features could be construed as simian, but with a Native American to the right, she could be a companion to the Native American.
 Clearly, Nast’s mob is multi-cultural.
 He did not place the blame squarely on the Irish, though he did indicate their participation in the looting.

 The hanging elevates the African American’s body.
 Not content with his hanging, his murderers are in the process of burning the body.
 Standing at the foot of the pyre, flames, and smoke reach up, guiding the reader’s eye to focus on the victim rather than the perpetrators.
 The man on the wagon is firing a gun in the direction of the hanging body.
-Hanging, burning, gunfire – the leaders of this crime clearly wanted to punish a symbolic victim.
+Hanging, burning, gunfire – the leaders of this crime deliver an unmistaken message by punishing their symbolic victim.
 It is a torrential excess of violence.

 Several news accounts, including the New York Times, placed the Irish center stage of the violence and accused the Irish directly for lynching and burning down the Colored Orphanage or Asylum.
-Beyond the trees, in the shadows, a large mob, a common Irish stereotype, turns the corner and approaches the bonfire.
-Was Irish involvement explicit?
+Beyond the trees, in the shadows, is large mo.
+Depicting the Irish in mob formation was a common stereotype.
+This mob is turning the corner as it approaches the bonfire.
+Was the suggestion of Irish involvement explicit?

 Harper’s Weekly cautioned their readers not to blame the Irish exclusively.
 Although Harper’s Weekly acknowledged some Irish involvement, they were quick to point out that other groups also contributed to the melee, and in fact, provided examples of Irish police who put their lives at risk to stop the violence: